top of page

 Practice 3: Use Models, Not Moods (Charlie Munger)

-He avoids the traps of urgency by building mental tools to slow himself down.
+He avoided the traps of urgency by building mental tools to slow himself down and consider thoughtfully.

 Their Lessons Combined as One Method